MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ## Decimate the model

 To reach application-specific performance goals, you might need to "decimate" the model. _Decimation_ is the process of recomputing the surface polygons of the model to create a similar shape with fewer polygons.
 This reduces visual fidelity, but increases performance.
-The example images below show a high-fidelity model that can be used when you're viewing one or two 3D objects at a time on Microsoft HoloLens, and a low-quality 3D model used when you're viewing ten or more objects at a time on HoloLens.
+The example images below show a high-fidelity model that can be used when you're viewing one or two 3D objects at a time on Microsoft HoloLens, and a low-quality 3D object used when you're viewing ten or more objects at a time on HoloLens.

 ![Decimation examples.](media/blender-decimation-examples.PNG "Decimation examples")